Gravitational redshift from large-scale structure: nonlinearities, antisymmetries, and the dipole

 \section{Conclusions}

-In this work, we have shown that all such effects---namely, the order $\calH/k$ relativistic effects---are captured by a simple formula~\eqref{eq:deltas-all}.
+This work has shown that all such effects---namely, the order $\calH/k$ relativistic effects---are captured by a simple formula~\eqref{eq:deltas-all}.
 The two-point function is given by Eq.~\eqref{eq:xi_final} and builds on the wide-angle generalisation of the streaming model developed in previous work~\cite{Dam:2023}.
-We have formulated a complete model by incorporating into that framework the lightcone effect (Section~\ref{sec:lightcone}) and the gravitational redshift, our main interest in this work.
+Compared with that work, here we have given a complete model by incorporating into the framework the lightcone effect (Section~\ref{sec:lightcone}) and the gravitational redshift, our main interest in this work.

 This work has focussed on nonlinear modelling of the dipole, the multipole most sensitive to the gravitational redshift.
 With our complete model we found that the gravitational redshift and the kinematic wide-angle effects are the two most important contributions to the dipole, supporting the earlier findings of Ref.~\cite{Breton:2018wzk}.
 The contributions from the lightcone and lookback-time effects are small but not negligible.